 foaming butter

-browned butter for overnight chocolate chip cookies
+brown butter for sourdough chocolate chip cookies

 6. You can get it as golden as you’d like.

-I took this one pretty far and it gave the cookies a super nutty flavor.
 You can stop the process sooner though.
 It is really easy to go too far and burn the butter.
 That is always so sad!
 You can try to just lightly brown the butter and then play with it as you make the recipe multiple times and decide which way you like best.

-finished browned butter
+finished brown butter

 7. Let your browned butter cool.